 The Bissell Crosswave is a unique offering from Bissell in that it is a 2-in-1, wet and dry vacuum.
 It can vacuum hard surfaces and area rugs as well as wet mop and scrub them.
 The cleaning performance of this model was pretty exceptional, considering all of the features that it offers.

-The Bissell Crosswave comes with a multi-surface brushroll, hardwood floor brushroll, area rug brushroll, pet brushroll, an assortment of cleaning solutions, a cleaning try, as well as a washable filter.
+The Bissell Crosswave comes with a multi-surface brushroll, hardwood floor brushroll, area rug brushroll, pet brushroll, an assortment of cleaning solutions, a cleaning tray, and a washable filter.

 This stick vacuum is designed to “do it all” on hardwood floors but is not designed to tackle vacuuming carpeted floors.
 It comes with a 25′ power cord, which wraps around the back of the vacuum.